Strategic MarComm and TechComm Integration

 Solving the Content Paradox: Less is More

-Before digital content, organisations effectively acted as content gatekeepers because distributing content required resources.
+Before digital content, organizations effectively acted as content gatekeepers because distributing content required resources.
 They would send sales and marketing content to prospects and technical product content to customers.
 Now, the power relationship has changed.
-No longer does an organisation control access to scarce information.
+No longer does an organization control access to scarce information.
 Instead, content consumers hold the power.
 They choose what content they want to look at.
 This is the age of accountability.
-And organisations must respond.
+And organizations must respond.

 —Sarah O'Keefe and Gretyl Kinsey

-All organisations face similar challenges while trying to create the highest quality content possible on time and on budget.
+All organizations face similar challenges while trying to create the highest quality content possible on time, and on budget.
 The trick to being successful is paradoxical.
-The answer to high-quality content that is on time and on budget, is not a matter of ‘more content’.
+The answer to high-quality content that is on time, and on budget, is not a matter of ‘more content’.
 Doing so will lead to overworked content creators, while simultaneously diminishing the value of the content.

 —Bernard Aschwanden and Jacquie Samuels